fntneves/jquery-labelauty/README.md

 --------------

-The above case will generate one checkbox with default labels "Checked" and "Unchecked", one for each input status.
+The above case will generate one checkbox with default labels "Checked" and "Unchecked", one for each input state.

 You can change the default labels (see [Options] section) or give custom labels to each checkbox, like the following example: